Crime & Punishment

 Gini Addamo, Dog Show Reporter

 Mr. Fred Lanting got his first German Shepherd Dog (GSD) in 1947 and became an active breeder in 1966.
-His devotion to the breed eventually led him into authoring what some might say is the book on the GSD breed.
+His devotion to the breed eventually led him into authoring what some might say is the ultimate GSD breed book.
 Other notable books on major health issues followed.
 He created Canine Consultants, which deals in the area of canine orthopedics.
 Mr. Lanting’s commitment to dogs also led him to become a AKC breed and group judge.
 He judged regularly in other countries where he also gave lectures and educational seminars.

 Judging the following day, he put out two signs stating that a Rottie and Lab bitch were wanted for a good friend overseas and anyone interested in exporting were to contact him.
 Mr. Lanting also had an order form on the stewards table for his book.
 The signs were up for an hour or so when the AKC Rep approached Mr. Lanting's ring and admonished him.
 The signs and order form were immediately removed.
 The Rep. informed Mr. Lanting that his actions would be reported to the AKC.
 From that moment forward the situation went spiraling out of control.